AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/download-install-configure-dispatcher.md

 ---
 title: Configure Dispatcher
 description: Learn how to Configure Dispatcher
-exl-id: d3ce4d01-b0fd-4f02-977c-ab378c328071
 feature: Installation
 role: Admin
 level: Experienced
 ---
 # Configure Dispatcher {#id213BCM0M05U}

-Dispatcher is Adobe Experience Manager's caching and/or load balancing tool.
-Refer the following tabs to learn how to configure this dispatcher for Experience Manager Guides as a Cloud Service and On-Premise setup.

->[!BEGINTABS]

->[!TAB Cloud service]

-Perform the following steps to configure Dispatacher on Experience Manager Guides as a Cloud Service:

-1. For migrating dispatcher configuration from AMS to cloud service, refer to [Migrating the Dispatcher configuration from AMS to AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/content-delivery/ams-aem.html?lang=en).
-1. For details on how to configure dispatcher, see [Configuring Dispatcher](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html?lang=en).

->[!NOTE]
->
-> AEM as a cloud service doesn't support dispatcher for author instance.

-For more details, refer to [Dispatcher in the Cloud](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/content-delivery/disp-overview.html?lang=en).

->[!TAB On-Prem services]

 If you plan to use a Dispatcher on AEM Author instance along with AEM Guides, then you need to perform the following additional configurations to complete the setup:

 >[!NOTE]
 >
 > Dispatcher is Adobe Experience Manager's caching and/or load balancing tool.
-For more details about using Dispatcher, view [Dispatcher Overview](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/dispatcher.html?lang=en).
+For more details about using Dispatcher, see [Dispatcher Overview](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/dispatcher.html?lang=en).

 ## Enable AllowEncodedSlashes in URLs